 Africa is the richest continent in terms of human and natural resources.
-If so, why then is African branded "poor"?
+If so, why then is Africa branded "poor"?

-Well, Africa is poor because, despite the abundance of human and natural resources, many people continue to wallow in poverty today.
-In fact, millions continue to starve in some parts of Africa (especially in the wartorn areas like South Sudan) and millions more continue to die from preventable and curable diseases like HIV/AIDS and malaria.
+Well, Africa is poor because despite the abundance of human and natural resources, many people continue to wallow in poverty and in despair.
+In fact, millions continue to starve in some parts of Africa (especially in the war-torn areas like Sudan, South Sudan, Somalia, Northern Nigeria, Central African Republic, etc) and millions more continue to die from preventable and curable diseases like HIV/AIDS, malaria and others.
 Many children of school-going age are out of school because of poverty.
 Child labor is on the rise especially in the rural and sub-urban communities where poverty rates are very high.
 Many continue to toil all day in the burning sun and in the pouring rain yet can barely afford to put food on the table.
 So yes, Africa is poor and there is no doubt about it.

 On the other hand however, a bigger question remains quite unanswered.
 Why is Africa poor?

 Well, to begin with, God did not disappoint Africa in any way.
 We have almost everything.
 We are blessed with abundance of natural resources.
 The world cannot run without resources from Africa.
-In case you doubt it, take a closer look at your cell phone and other electronic devices because there is a huge chance they contain some minerals (especially cobalt) from the Congo and other African countries.
+In fact, the world runs on Africa's blood.
+In case you doubt it, take a closer look at your cell phone and other electronic devices because there is a huge chance they contain some minerals (like cobalt) from the Congo and other African countries.
 There is also a huge chance the piece of diamond in your wedding ring came from Africa.
 You cannot possibly discuss the gold economy without mentioning Africa.
 Why?
 It is because Africa is where most of the gold in the world today comes from.
 Almost half of the gold ever mined on Earth has come from a single place – Witwatersrand, South Africa, and that is a fact.